xzoert/graphene/README.md

 ## Freezing and unfreezing

 Graphene can work in two modes: frozen and unfrozen.
 The first one is good for production, while the second is very handy during development.
 It will allow you to create types and properties as you name them in your code.
-Graphene will try to infer some information from how you are using them and create the definition files in a directory called 'definitions' inside the classpath you provided.
+Graphene will try to infer some information from how you are using them and create the definition files in a directory called *definitions* inside the classpath you provided (in our case the *model* directory).

 You should periodically have a look at those files, modify them if you want to and eventually freeze some property or the entire definition file, so they will not be touched even if Graphene is in unfrozen mode.